-The starting dose for AZA is 2 to 2.5 mg/kg/day, except for patients with TPMT gene mutation, in which the starting dose is lower than normal.
-Dose adjustments are necessary in hepatic and kidney disease.
+The starting dose for AZA is 2 to 2.5 mg/kg/day, except for patients with TPMT or NUDT15 gene mutation, in which the starting dose is lower than normal.
+Dose adjustments are necessary for hepatic and kidney disease.

 Complications occur in 15 to 28% of patients.

 Toxicity symptoms include gastrointestinal symptoms, bradycardia, hepatotoxicity, myelosuppression.
 Acute toxicity usually happens when more than 1.5 times of daily dose taken by the patient.

 In the acute setting, activated charcoal may help with decreasing the symptoms within 2 hours of ingestion.
 No specific antidote is known for AZA.
 In severe cases of toxicity, dialysis is permissible as AZA is dialysable.

 In cases of hepatic sinusoidal obstruction syndrome, it must discontinue permanently.
 If severely leukopenic, thrombocytopenic, or infected, treatment should stop.